how to dry silk pillowcases

 Iron on the opposite side to effectively remove wrinkles without damaging your pillowcases.

-Check out our grey silk pillowcases
+Check out our grey silk pillowcase

 how to store your bedding

-How to Store Dry Sheets and Silk Pillowcases?
+How to Store Dry Sheets?

 Use breathable storage bags that allow airflow while effectively protecting the silk from dust and dirt accumulation.